ThorstenRangnau/Jira-Project-Analyzer/README.md

 **Command:**
 `python developer_aggregation.py -d <location-of-in-and-output> -n <project-name> -g <github>/<repository-name>`

-Please keep in mind that in order to aggreage the developer information successfully, one has to verify these findings manually.
+Please keep in mind that in order to aggregate the developer information successfully, one has to verify these findings manually.
 We found for example that some developers use multiple accounts to work on the very same project.
 We combined the information in case we determined that one developer uses multiple accounts.
 In order to answer our research questions we manually added information on e.g. number of commits for a developer etc.

 # Data
 Most of the results that we achieved during our study are stored n the HPC cluster.
-However, the issue information being used in the project selection can be find in the issue-mertics folder of this repository.
+However, the issue information being used in the project selection can be find in the issue-metrics folder of this repository.